yhs0602/documentation/docs/getting_started.rst

 :ref:`Native: No CMake <native-no-cmake>`               - Full performance
                                                         - Great for purists who hate CMake and build-systems in general                - No automatic interoperability with IDEs for e.g. debugging
-                                                        - Shows that |RLT| is actually dependency-free :ref:`Native: As a Submodule/Library <native-library>`  - Full performance                                                             - No preconfigured targets like in the |RLT| Zoo
+                                                        - Shows that |RLT| is actually dependency-free :ref:`Native: As a Submodule/Library <native-library>`  - Full performance                                                             - Slightly more initial setup
                                                         - Easy versioning by including |RLT| as a submodule
                                                         - Great for implementing your own environments and maintaining them over time
 ====================================================== =============================================================================== =====================